mohammedashiqs/CAR-BACKEND/README.md

    fields: no-fields
    access: public

-3. To view dealerships with a certain car
+3. To view dealerships with a certain car - Done

    description: Fetches a list of dealerships that have a certain car in their inventory.
    url: http://127.0.0.1:5000/user/dealerships/:carId